 Dr. Lillard was interviewed by Jesse McCarthy for MontessoriEducation.com's podcast!
 Check it out here.

-The lab celebrated Drs.
+A year ago, the lab celebrated Drs.
 Sierra Eisen and Jessica Taggart with a socially distant hooding ceremony!
 Congratulations!

 Dr. Lillard's book Montessori: The Science Behind the Genius has been selected by Recorded Books to become an audiobook!
 Learn more about the book here, and check back for updates about its release as an audiobook!